TalesDias/LunchBot/README.md

 ## Inspiration

 That Whatsapp message with the daily menu is also something I really missed since the last bot was deactivated (RIP Feed Bandeco), this project recreates exactly that.
-But even though it would be sufficient to just print a formated version of the menu, I wanted to stir things up and add something... different, and when the idea of letting a GPT craft the message crossed my mind, I knew I had to do it because it just sounded very funny.
+But even though it would be sufficient to just print a formated version of the menu, I wanted to stir things up and add something... different, and when the idea of letting an LLM craft the message crossed my mind, I knew I had to do it because it just sounded very funny.

 ## What I learned